Alan

 Georgia Roots, Nashville Ambitions

-Alan Eugene Jackson built a multi-platinum-selling, award-winning career while holding fast to country traditions while many of his contemporaries embraced pop and rock influences.
-A three-time Country Music Association (CMA) Entertainer of the Year and a Grand Ole Opry member since 1991, he has sold more than sixty million albums worldwide and released twenty-six Billboard #1 country singles, most of which he wrote or co-wrote.
+As a songwriter, recording artist, and performer, Alan Eugene Jackson brought tradition-rich country music into the twenty-first century.
+He built a multi-platinum-selling, award-winning career while holding fast to country traditions while many of his contemporaries embraced pop and rock influences.
+A three-time Country Music Association Entertainer of the Year and a Grand Ole Opry member since 1991, he has sold more than sixty million albums worldwide and released twenty-six Billboard #1 country singles, most of which he wrote or co-wrote.
 His often-autobiographical songs are marked by humility, humor, and eloquent simplicity.

 A Georgia native, Jackson moved to Nashville in the mid-1980s.
-He worked in the mailroom of The Nashville Network (TNN) and as a demo singer while he honed his songwriting skills.
+He worked in the mailroom of the Nashville Network and as a demo singer while he honed his songwriting skills.

-He was the first artist signed to the Arista Nashville record label, and in 1990 Arista released his debut album, Here in the Real World, which yielded four Top Five singles: the title track, “Wanted,” “Chasin’ That Neon Rainbow,” and “I’d Love You All Over Again.”
+Jackson was the first artist signed to the Arista Nashville record label.
+In 1990, Arista released his debut album, Here in the Real World, which yielded four Top Five singles: the title track, “Wanted,” “Chasin’ That Neon Rainbow,” and “I’d Love You All Over Again.”

 Songs